-ENGL

-Language selection: The entire menu can be switched to the desired user language even before the code is provided.
-The following languages are available: German (DEUT), English (ENGL).

-CODE Code number for entering the menu.
-The rest of the menu items are only displayed once the correct code number is entered.

-SENSOR Sensor menu: indication of the type of sensor or a fixed temperature for an input that is not used.

-SYS PF System protective functions: switch off the solar thermal system when a critical collector temperature has been reached; anti-freeze function for the collector.

-STARTF Start function: start help for solar thermal systems.

-ART After-running time: can be set for the output.
+- ENGL Language selection: The entire menu can be switched to the desired user language even before the code is provided.
+The following languages are available: German (DEUT), English (ENGL). - CODE Code number for entering the menu.
+The rest of the menu items are only displayed once the correct code number is entered. - PROG Selection of the appropriate program according to the selected diagram.
+For a solar thermal system, that would be the number 0. - SENSOR Sensor menu: indication of the type of sensor or a fixed temperature for an input that is not used. - EXT DL External sensor values from the data link. - PROTEC System protective functions: switch off the solar thermal system when a critical collector temperature has been reached; anti-freeze function for the collector. - STARTF Start function: start help for solar thermal systems. - RUNONT Run-on time: can be set for the output.

-PSC Pump speed control (only for speed version V D)

-COP Control output available twice (0-10V / PWM)

-As analogue output (0-10 V): output of a voltage between 0 and 10 V.
+CO OUT Control output (0-10V / PWM) As analogue output (0-10V): output of a voltage between 0 and 10V.
 As fixed value of 5V.
 As PWM (pulse width modulation): output of a frequency.
-The duty cycle (ON /

-OFF) conforms to the control signal.

-Error message (switchover from 0V to 10V or inversely from 10V to 0V)
+The duty cycle (ON / OFF) conforms to the control signal.
+Error message (switch-over from 0V to 10V or inversely from 10V to 0V)

-FCHCK - Function check: activates a monitoring function to detect various errors and critical situations.

-HQC Heat quantity counter - activate and make settings
+- F CHCK Function check: activates a monitoring function to detect various errors and critical situations. - HEAT M Heat meter activate and make settings